TheCyberLeader/cybersecurity-incident-analysis/README.md

 ### Section 1: Attack Identification

-**One potential explanation for the website's connection timeout error message is:** A SYN flood Denial of Service (DoS) attack targeting the web server's TCP connection handling capacity.
+**One potential explanation for the website's connection timeout error message is:** A DoS attack.
+The logs show that the web server stops responding after it is overloaded with SYN packet requests.
+This event could be a type of DoS attack called SYN flooding.

 **The logs show that:** A single IP address (203.0.113.0) sent an abnormally high volume of TCP SYN requests to port 443 without completing the three-way handshake process.